jibbs1703/Give-It-A-Summary/ollama/README.md

 ## Building the Image

-Navigate to the `ollama` directory containing the Dockerfile and run:
+Navigate to the `ollama` directory containing the Dockerfile and the docker configuration files, then build the Docker image:

 ```bash
 cd ollama